Prag8855/aab/frontend/content/guides/questions-about-berlin.md

 ---
-Title: Where to get help about life in Berlin?
+Title: Where to get help in Berlin
 Short_title: Where to find help
-Description: Where to find support and answers to your question as a new Berliner, whether you speak English or German.
+Description: Communities, experts and resources that can answer your questions about life in Berlin.
 Date_created: 2017-09-27
 ---